ESMValGroup/ESMValCore/doc/recipe/preprocessor.rst

 ``null``.
 If ``start_year`` and ``end_year`` are ``null``, the date ranges (``start_month``-``start_day`` to ``end_month``-``end_day``)
 are selected in each year.
-For example, ranges Feb 3 - Apr 6 in each year are selected with following use:
+For example, ranges Feb 3 - Apr 6 in each year are selected with the following preprocessor:

 .. code-block:: yaml